tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2025-03-25-dehumidifier.md

 <br>

 [^1]: Another option may have been to listen on the UART communication sent on the Rx and Tx pins to figure out what the microcontroller is doing.
+[^2]: I actually had contact with [Leo](https://www.youtube.com/@leosbagoftricks3732), the author of the YouTube video, and apparently I used his circuit in a way that he didn't intend at all.
+This is because his circuit was designed to connect _capacitively_ to the circuit, not with a direct connection.
+But somehow, it still works!
+According to Leo, a better solution would be to put a small capacitor (20 picofarads or so) in series with the wire to the sensor, to block DC and prevent interference because of the direct connection to the dehumidifier PCB.
+Anyway, you should probably take my circuit design with a grain of salt, because I barely know what I'm doing.
-[^2]: I actually had to try out a bunch of different resistor values to find one that sufficiently saturated the transistor.
-I initially tried to calculate this resistor value using theory, but eventually came to the conclusion it was much more effective to simply use a multimeter to measure the results for different resistor values.
+[^3]: I actually had to try out a bunch of different resistor values to find one that sufficiently saturated the transistor.
+I initially tried to calculate this resistor value using theory, but eventually came to the conclusion it was much more effective to simply measure the voltage drop across the transistor using a multimeter in order to find the best resistor value.
-[^3]: Fun fact: this port was labeled "WFI" (i.e. WiFi?).
+[^4]: Fun fact: this port was labeled "WFI" (i.e. WiFi?).
 Perhaps the original design of the dehumidifier actually included WiFi control!